Select your trip dates

-- Departure Harbor: Santa Barbara Harbor.
-Santa Barbara
+- Departure Harbor: Santa Barbara Landing in the Santa Barbara Harbor.

 - Destination: San Miguel, Santa Rosa, and/or Santa Cruz Islands

-- Spend three days in the Channel Islands National Park and National Marine Sanctuary at the more remote outer islands, where world-class diving abounds.
+- Spend three days in the Channel Islands National Park and National Marine Sanctuary at the less visited northern islands, where world-class diving abounds.